 Most of the buildings are still usable, and there are many freestanding interpretive panels scattered throughout the park to explain the origin and purpose of the building.

 Gold Discovery Loop Trail

-There is a small mercantile on park grounds, which has a good variety of books, souvenirs, period toys and crafts available for purchase.
+There is a small mercantile on park grounds, which has a variety of books, souvenirs, period toys, and crafts available for purchase.
 They also have little vials of gold flakes that you can buy, which delights children and adults alike.

-If you’re the more adventurous type, make a reservation with one of the many rafting companies that are based out of Coloma.
+If you’re the more adventurous type, make a reservation with one of the many rafting companies in Coloma.

 Getting to Marshall Gold Discovery Park